 When it comes to trimming or dusting the ends of your natural hair, things aren’t as complicated as they might seem.
 The rules for trimming naturally curly and kinky* hair are not too much different from trimming hair that’s straight despite it not all growing in the same direction.

 Fortunately for you lovely natural ladies, you don’t always need to go to the salon to get a trim.
 The majority of your trimming can be done in the comfort of your own home.

 All you need is a decent pair of shears and patience.
 Click the tab above or the link in the description to find out how to pick a good pair of hair scissors.
-In this video we will describe 4 methods of trimming used by various naturalista’s that you could use when trimming at home.
+In this video we will describe 4 methods of trimming used by various naturalistas that you could use when trimming at home.

-When you figure out your best method, you can trim more often, which is not such a bad thing if you like nice neat ends.
+When you figure out your best method, you can trim as often as you like, which is not such a bad thing if you like nice blunt ends.

 This method involves trimming your hair after it’s freshly washed and stretched.
-Stretched and detangle your hair the night before using your best heat free stretching method like banding or African threading.
+Stretch and detangle your hair the night before using your best heat free stretching method like banding or African threading.
 Use a detangle brush to get that blow out look while banding or threading then allow your hair to dry.

-When your hair is dry and working in small sections, detangle and stretch again, snipping off any uneven and split ends.
-I have also used this method in the past and it is easy to cut off more than you need if you do not detangle your hair first.
-If you want to retain length, be very careful with this one
+When your hair is dry and working in small sections, detangle and pull the hair taut snipping off any uneven or split ends.
+Just a word of warning, I have used this method in the past and it is easy to cut off more than you need if you do not detangle your hair thoroughly first.
+If you want to retain length, be very careful with this method.